AddySrivastava/MongoDB-Kafka-CDC-Handler/Readme.md

-# MongoDB BOB CDC Processor
+# MongoDB JDBC CDC Processor

 ## Overview
 The MongoDB BOB CDC Processor integrates Confluent JDBC connector with MongoDB Kafka Connector.
 It uses the [JDBC Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc) as a source to capture change events from JDBC source connector, and the [MongoDB Kafka Connector](https://github.com/mongodb/mongo-kafka) as a sink to synchronize those changes to MongoDB.
 This setup enables efficient, real-time data synchronization between Oracle and MongoDB.